Signing your Contract of Sale.

 The longer the property has been vacant the more issues you will have getting services connected.

-Don’t forget WiFi which can sometimes it can take up to 4 weeks to connect.
+Don’t forget WiFi can sometimes take up to 4 weeks to connect.

 Arrange early access to the property for any work